-But God assures us that his plans for us are of peace, i.e. restoration and wholeness, not for our misfortune, but to give us a future and a hope.
+God does not want our misfortune, instead He wants to give us a future and a hope.
 A hope is something we expect to happen, something we can hold on to, look forward to, even if our Now looks very different.
 (Read also: When God seems absent.
 Queen Esther’s story)

-The situation they now found themselves in gave the impression their end had come: the northern kingdom of Israel had already been conquered and exiled by the cruel Assyrian empire, now the elite of Judah was being taken away also – surely this was the end of Jewish nationhood.
+The situation they now found themselves in gave the impression their end had come: the northern kingdom of Israel had already been conquered and exiled by the Assyrian empire.
+Now the elite of Judah was being taken away also – this must have seemed like the end of the Jewish people!

 God’s plans are bigger than any circumstance or political development, and it was thanks to his plans and promise that Judah returned to Jerusalem seventy years later.

-If he had good and prosperous plans for a nation that had for so long been unfaithful, how much more will he have them for you?
+If he had good and prosperous plans for a nation that had for so long been unfaithful, how much more will he have good and prosperous plans for you?